Fulda, Minnesota: St. Paul's Lutheran School

 Fulda's Lutheran school closed in 2018 and had been in existence since 1893.

 St. Gabriel's Catholic School

 Library

 Fulda Memorial Library is a member of the Plum Creek Library System.
 It was expanded in 2002.

-The Library was initially found in 1918 when it started to receive funding from the city, and was located in different businesses.
-On April 14th, 1970 the library building was officially opened across from the city hall.
+The Library was founded in 1918 when it started to receive funding from the city, and was located in different businesses.
+On April 14, 1970, the library building was officially opened across from City Hall.
 In 1975 the library officially became a member of the Plum Creek Library System.
 In 1977 the Friends of the Library group was formed to raise funds for the library.

 Politics

-Fulda is located in Minnesota's 7th congressional district, represented by Detroit Lakes accountant Collin Peterson, a Democrat.
-At the state level, Fulda is located in Senate District 22, represented by Republican Bill Weber, and in House District 22A, represented by Republican Joe Schomacker.
+Fulda is in Minnesota's 7th congressional district, represented by Michelle Fischbach.
+At the state level, Fulda is in Senate District 21 and in House District 21A, represented by Joe Schomacker.